Skip to main content Go to Site Map

 1. Examine the 2020 RIBA Stirling Prize shortlist normally announced in July – August, chose your winner and be prepared to explain and defend your choice.

 2. Read the following book, described as a “journey into the imagination through the English landscape”: Christopher Neve (2020).
-Unquiet Landscape: Places and Ideas in 20th-Century British Painting.
+Unquiet Landscape: Places and Ideas in 20th Century British Painting.

 3. “Painting”, says Neve, “is a process of finding out, and landscape can be its thesis.”
 How is it that artists, by thinking in paint, have come to regard the landscape as representing states of mind?
-Find an artist who works with landscape (not necessarily painting, could be other e.g. Olafur Eliasson/Jennie Savage) and prepare a short presentation considering particularly the audience/bodies perception of that piece (c. five minutes).
+Find an artist who works with landscape (not necessarily painting, could be other e.g. Olafur Eliasson/Jennie Savage) and prepare a short presentation considering particularly the audience/bodies perception of that piece (around five minutes).
 Be creative and immerse yourself in their work, their landscape, their ideas.

 How to submit your summer project